What is Oral Pathology?

 Why You Should Conduct Self-Examinations

 Dr. Williams can’t be with you all the time, so conducting regular self-examinations are an important part of maintaining your oral health.
-Centennial, Aurora, and Denver Metro area residents don’t have to be experienced in oral pathology to take some time to thoroughly inspect the inside of their mouths, looking for any abnormalities.
+People don’t have to be experienced in oral pathology to take some time to thoroughly inspect the inside of their mouths, looking for any abnormalities.
 Noticing anything that looks suspicious can prevent you from having to go through long-term treatments.
-Instead, visit Dr. Williams if you live in the Centennial, Aurora, and Denver Metro areas for a quick and stress-free diagnosis.
+Instead, visit Dr. Williams if you live in the Centennial and Aurora, CO areas for a quick and stress-free diagnosis.

 Never Ignore Anything Suspicious in Your Mouth